seaki/prettyrubyism/README.md

-# PrettyRubyism (Ruby + PrettyRhythm)
+# PrettyRubythm (Ruby + PrettyRhythm)

-PrettyRubyism is an implementation of PrettyRhythm series.
+PrettyRubythm is an implementation of PrettyRhythm series.

 Inspired by [Rubicure](https://github.com/sue445/rubicure)